HW-PlayersPatch/Development/Props/Change List.md

 ### Kushan and Taiidan
 - Overhauled Kushan and Taiidan.
 These races were rushed into HWR at release, repeatedly band-aided, and were never implimented well.
 All costs, build times, speeds, health, abilities, etc are now consistently translated into the HWR engine.
-Kushan and Taiidan now feel much more like hw1c, while still being balanced against Hiigaran and Vaygr.
+Kushan and Taiidan now feel much more like hw1 classic, while still being balanced against Hiigaran and Vaygr.
 	- Minor: Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
 - Note: No changes to research have been made, however plans are in the works for the next update.
 - Removed hidden armour modifiers from all ships other than frigates.
 Relic only applied these to frigates, however Gearbox used them sporadically.